steam3d/help.magicpods.app/docs/issue-ble-not-supported.md

 ## Unplugged Bluetooth Dongle

-Plug Bluetooth dongle and restart the MagicPods
+Plug Bluetooth dongle and restart the MagicPods.

 !!! warning
     The MagicPods doesn't have yet auto detect bluetooth module.

 ## Bluetooth Dongle has Bluetooth version below 4.0

 Any AirPods required Bluetooth 4.0 and above.
-Check your bluetooth version if it is lower, then the only way is to change Bluetooth module
+Check your bluetooth version if it is lower, then the only way is to change Bluetooth module.

 ## The windows doesn't allow access to Bluetooth